 5. Will the cards work with Jira Datacenter?

 - Yes.
-We already have a lot of customers successfully using Jira Cards with Datacenter.
+We are approved by Atlassian and we already have a lot of customers successfully using Jira Cards with Datacenter.
 The installation procedure is the same.

 6. How is the token handled?